Moondog Coronation Ball

 The Moondog Coronation Ball was a concert held at the Cleveland Arena in Cleveland, Ohio, on March 21, 1952.
 It is generally accepted as the first major rock and roll concert.
+A follow-up tribute series of annual shows began in 1992 and was still being held as of 2014.

 Background

-Alan Freed "had joined WJW [-Radio] in 1951 as the host of a classical-music program, but he took up a different kind of music at the suggestion of Cleveland record-store owner Leo Mintz, who had noted with great interest the growing popularity, among young customers of all races, of rhythm-and-blues records by black musicians", according to the "History" website.
+Alan Freed was a disc jockey credited with popularizing the term "Rock and Roll".
+He had joined WJW in 1951 as the host of a classical-music program, but took up a different kind of music at the suggestion of Cleveland record-store owner Leo Mintz, who had noted with great interest the growing popularity, among young customers of all races, of rhythm-and-blues records by black musicians", according to the "History" website.
 Mintz decided to sponsor Freed's three hours of late-night programming.
 Once they saw the popularity of the program increase, they decided on holding a live dance event featuring some of the artists whose records were appearing on Freed's show.

 Concert

-The concert was organized by Freed (a disc jockey and considered to have popularized the term "Rock and Roll" at WJW-Radio), along with Lew Platt, a local concert promoter, and Freed's sponsors, including Mintz, owner of the Record Rendezvous store.
+The concert was organized by Freed, along with Lew Platt, a local concert promoter, and Freed's sponsors, including Mintz, owner of the Record Rendezvous store.
 The concert featured Paul Williams and the Hucklebuckers, and Tiny Grimes and the Rocking Highlanders (an African American instrumental group that appeared in kilts).
 Also on the bill were the Dominoes, Varetta Dillard and Danny Cobb.

 The concert was held on March 21, 1952.
 More tickets were printed than the arena's actual capacity, in part due to counterfeiting and a printing error.
-With an estimated 20,000 individuals trying to crowd into an arena that held slightly more than half that — and worries that a riot might break out as people tried to crowd in — the fire authorities shut down the concert after the first song by opening act Paul "Hucklebuck" Williams ended.
-Freed made a public apology on WJW the next day; he referred to the event as the "ball" or "dance," not as a "concert."

-Accounts in the contemporary Cleveland newspapers are at odds with lore that circulated later about the event, scheduled to begin at 10 p.m.
+Accounts in the contemporary Cleveland newspapers indicate the event was scheduled to begin at 10 p.m.:

 “The frustrated gathered outside, unable to buy a ticket at $1.75, their number increasing until it amounted to about 6,000” as estimated by Cleveland Police captain William Zimmerman.
 “About 9:30 they stormed the Arena, knocking down four panel doors, brushing police away and storming inside.
 Some two hours and 30 policemen later, Captain Zimmerman called it a night….
 After ordering the ball ended, Capt.
 Zimmerman asked the crowd to leave.
 Police stood by as they slowly and reluctantly filed out.”
-This indicates that the event was not halted after Paul Williams’ opening song, and that Cleveland's police rather than the fire department ended the Ball.